Matthew A. Levitsky

 Matthew handles a range of taxation and wealth planning matters, including domestic and international estate planning, business succession planning, tax controversies, estate and trust administration and charitable giving, for both corporate and individual clients as well as tax-exempt organizations.

-Matthew regularly prepares a variety of estate planning documents, such as wills, trusts, GRATs, QPRTs, charitable trusts, grantor trusts, settlement agreements, special needs trusts and powers of attorney, and he is well-versed in drafting shareholder and partnership agreements.
+Matthew regularly prepares a variety of estate planning documents, such as wills, trusts, GRATs, charitable trusts, settlement agreements, special needs trusts and powers of attorney, and he is well-versed in assisting clients with shareholder and partnership agreements.

 In addition, Matthew works with a variety of corporate clients on tax structuring for business formations, combinations and dispositions.
-He also has significant experience drafting and reviewing the tax aspects of a range of documents, including merger and acquisition agreements, tax opinions, SEC registration statements, and partnership, limited liability company and joint venture operating agreements.
+He also has significant experience advising business owners on a wide range of issues from startup through exit transactions.

 Before Fox Rothschild